minhlq2311/Core-Network-Programming/README.md

 - **Destination:** A hostname or an IP address

 - **Examples:**
-Continuously ping google.com and resolve the IP to hostname:
+Continuously ping google.com:
-> sudo ./ping_with_raw_socket -t -a google.com
+> sudo ./ping_with_raw_socket -t google.com

 ## 2. ParseHTTP and Logging